Final State Gluon Emission in Deep-Inelastic Scattering at Next-to-Leading Twist: Full next-to-leading twist calculation

 As there is no $\vec{k}_\perp$ dependence in this hard part, the derivative with respect to $\vec{k}_\perp$ is zero.
 Therefore, there is no contribution from this diagram to the medium modification kernel in the end.

 Figures~\ref{fig:DoubleggScat1}$-$\ref{fig:qgAndggScat2} are the only three contributing diagrams for the single scattering single emission DIS when scattering happens after emission.
 Here we only present calculations for central cut diagrams.
 Diagrams with left and right cuts will be discussed in Sect.~\ref{subsec:level3.3} and Appendix~\ref{sec:appendix1}.
-However, we will see that none of the non-central cut diagrams have contribution to our final result at the next-to-leading twist.
+However, we will see that only two non-central cut diagrams have contribution to our final result at the next-to-leading twist.